-Dr. Christopher von Rueden looks at leadership through the lens of anthropology.
+Dr. Christopher von Rueden looks at leadership through the lens of cultural and evolutionary anthropology.

-At the Jepson School, he teaches courses such as Leadership in Cultural and Historical Contexts and Leadership and the Social Sciences.
+At the Jepson School, von Rueden teaches courses such as Theories and Models of Leadership, and Sex, Leadership, and the Evolution of Human Societies.

-In addition to his work on status, Dr. von Rueden has published journal articles and presented on topics such as why humans differ in personality traits, and why we have such unique life histories among primates.
+In addition to his work on status and leadership, he has published on topics such as why humans differ in personality traits and why we have such unique life histories among primates.

-Dr. von Rueden conducts ethnographic fieldwork with the Tsimane’ forager-horticulturalists of lowland Bolivia.
-His work with the Tsimane’ is part of a larger project (the Tsimane’ Health and Life History Project) that investigates aging, health, and social behavior in a small-scale human population.
+He conducts ethnographic fieldwork with the Tsimané forager-horticulturalists of Amazonian Bolivia.
+His work with the Tsimané is part of a larger project (the Tsimané Health and Life History Project) that investigates aging, health, and social behavior in a small-scale human population.

-Dr. von Rueden received a doctorate in anthropology, with an emphasis in cognitive science, from the University of California, Santa Barbara and a bachelor’s degree in anthropology from Harvard University.
+He received a doctorate in anthropology, with an emphasis in cognitive science, from the University of California, Santa Barbara, and a bachelor’s degree in anthropology from Harvard University.